ultraUltei/ArduinoMiniShell/README.md

 # 🖥️ Arduino Shell

-A command-line interface to interact with your Arduino board via the Serial Monitor in the Arduino IDE or terminal programs like minicom and CoolTerm.
+A command-line interface to interact with your Arduino board via the Serial Monitor.

 ---